The-Marcy-Lab-School/express-lab-to_do_list_db/README.md

 - A front end where you can visually test your actions
 - Migrations to create the DB tables
 - Seeds to populate the DB

-## Project Goals
-  > - Understand how to use CRUD action in a realistic app using a DB
-  > - Use `knex.raw` to build your queries to understand the underlying SQL

-The only file you need to edit is the model file, [db/models/to-do.js](./src/db/models/to-do.js).

 # Before You Start
 Because we have a DB now, we need to make sure that it's set up properly.